 - Slice the spaghetti squash in half lengthwise.
 Scoop out the seeds.
 Season with salt and pepper and lightly brush it with olive oil.

-- Roast the squash for 30-45 minutes until soft and let cool.
+- Roast the squash for 1 hour until soft.

 - Take the squash out of the oven, shred it with a fork out of the shell and set aside.
 It should look like spaghetti.